logzio/documentation/docs/shipping/gcp-cloud-datastore.md

 ---
-id: Google-Cloud-Datastore
+id: GCP-Datastore
-title: GCP Cloud Datastore
+title: GCP Datastore
 overview: Google Cloud Datastore is a highly scalable, fully managed NoSQL database service.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.
 product: ['metrics']
 os: ['windows', 'linux']